Rain, rain, go away…come again another day…

 Are these your thoughts when you have a showing scheduled?
 Buyers seem to be hesitant, if not downright reluctant, to keep appointments when it is raining.
 I know that it is not always convenient to get in and out of the car in the rain and to remove your wet shoes when entering a home.
 As a matter of fact, these things can be a real chore.
 But what if they had a list of incentives to keep those appointments?

 Reasons to go house hunting in the rain:

 • Look for roof leaks.
 There is no easier way to see an existing interior problem than viewing a house during the rain to see if there are leaks.
-For a bonus, climb into the attic and take a look there as well.
+For a bonus, climb into the attic (safely!) and take a look there as well.
 If you spot any leaks or any kind of damage, it might need a roof repair or a roof replacement.

 • Check all exterior doors and the windows for proper seals.
 Is there any water being blown underneath the doors?
 Are the windowsills dry?

 • Investigate the gutters.
 Are they clogged and overflowing or working correctly?
 Are they intact or leaking?
 Do the downspouts guide water away from the house properly?